kragen/derctuo/markdown/machine-teeth.md

 Three other hard ceramics mentioned above — sapphire, carborundum, and zirconia — may be more easily produced from terrestrial materials than tungsten carbide.
-Tungsten atoms are outnumbered by silicon in Earth's crust about a million to one.
+Tungsten atoms are outnumbered by silicon in Earth’s crust about a million to one.
 Sapphire is made from aluminum and oxygen; aluminum is very nearly as common as silicon, while oxygen is even more common.
 Carborundum is made from silicon and carbon;
 carbon is outnumbered by silicon only about 300 to 1, and of course